qroamer/elBash/README.md

 ### Future Plans
 I may include installers for Python3, as well as the PyCharm editor.
 It is a bit resource-intensive, so I don't know if I will include that in the end.
+Once I get the system stabilized, I'll just pull all of my personally-installed packages and have that list updated, as well as pull the list of personally-installed Atom packages into a text file for more efficient pulling-of-files.